You'll find hundreds of waste disposal and recycling facilities for waterway users along our canals and rivers.

 Store domestic rubbish securely onboard so that it can't be blown or knocked off into the water or onto the towpath.
 This is particularly true for empty solid fuel bags which frequently foul lock gate paddles and boat propellers.

-Only dispose of your bagged domestic rubbish inside bins marked 'domestic waste' and don't forget to close the bin lid after use.
-If bin compounds are accessed using one of our keys, don't forget to lock up when you've finished, as it helps prevent fly-tipping.
+Don't forget to close the bin lid after use.
+If bin compounds are accessed using one of our keys, remember to lock up when you've finished, as it helps prevent fly-tipping.

 Don't dump it!
 If the bins are full don't leave your rubbish on the floor.
 Carry it with you on your journey to the next available waste disposal point.